-Technology Landscapes, Maps and Participatory Technology Assessment governments and industries study trends in innovation to better place investments and to craft regulations and policies.
+Technology Landscapes, Maps and Participatory Technology Assessment generally allow us to innovation to better place investments and to craft regulations and policies.

 The term 'Technology Landscape' refers to structured overviews of the technologies applicable to a particular area of interest.